 Albert Pak is an Associate at Keller Lenkner LLC.
 He represents plaintiffs in a range of disputes, including consumer protection and antitrust matters.
 He brings deep experience representing plaintiffs and defendants in complex commercial litigation and has delivered written and oral arguments in state and federal courts at the trial and appellate levels, as well as in arbitration.

-At Keller Lenkner, Albert has represented tens of thousands of people in court and in arbitration.
+At Keller Lenkner, Albert has represented thousands of people in court and in arbitration.
 He represents individuals whose privacy rights were violated by devices enabled with Alexa, Amazon’s smart home technology.
 He also represents individual consumers who were charged unfairly high prices by Amazon in light of Amazon’s most favored nation clause against third-party merchants.

 Before joining Keller Lenkner, Albert was an associate at Kellogg, Hansen, Todd, Figel & Frederick PLLC in Washington, D.C., where he represented plaintiffs and defendants in federal and state courts at the trial and appellate levels.
 His practice at Kellogg Hansen focused on appellate, commercial, securities, and antitrust litigation.

 Among his notable matters during his time at Kellogg, Albert supported litigation in an antitrust class action against Sutter Health, which operates 24 acute care hospitals in Northern California.
 The case, UFCW & Employers Benefit Trust v.
 Sutter Health et al., settled on the eve of trial for $575 million.
 In litigating that case and others, Albert has taken and defended multiple depositions, briefed dispositive motions, and presented oral argument in trial and appellate courts.